reduxjs/reselect/README.md

 });
 ```

-It may also be useful to check that the memoization strategy for your selector works properly with your reducer (see [here](q-why-is-my-selector-recomputing-when-the-store-state-stays-the-same)).
+It may also be useful to check that the memoization strategy for your selector works correctly with your state updates (see [here](#q-why-is-my-selector-recomputing-when-the-store-state-stays-the-same)).

 ```js
 suite('selector', () => {